 When I saw that the “recipe” for this month’s Crazy Cooking Challenge was fried chicken I may have let out a little squeal.
 I will full-heartedly admit that fried chicken is my favorite food.
 God was in a very good mood when he gave whoever invented it the idea!
 I mean, it’s crunchy, juicy, greasy, salty…everything that is delicious and good in the world.

 I found a billion different blogger recipes I wanted to try but I decided on this Extra Crispy Spicy Fried Chicken because it was created based on Popeye’s Chicken and you just can’t go wrong with that.
 It was just as the name states and totally delicious.

-- 3 eggs
+- 3 large eggs

 - 1/3 cup water

-- 4 cups flour
+- 4 cups all-purpose flour

-- 2 teaspoon pepper
+- 2 tsp. pepper

-- 2 teaspoon paprika
+- 2 tsp. paprika

-- 3 teaspoons cayenne pepper
+- 1 Tbsp. cayenne pepper

-- Peanut Oil, for frying
+- Peanut oil, for frying

 Place chicken pieces in a large bowl or ziptop bag.
 Cover with buttermilk and marinate 2 hours to overnight (this is optional but definitely recommended).